Canceling In-Person Learning Due to Inclement Weather

 When Will District 303 Make a Decision?

-• If the weather turns hazardous overnight, District 303 will make an announcement at 5 a.m. or before for:
+• If the weather turns hazardous overnight, District 303 will make an announcement at 5 a.m. or before for a/an:

-• Emergency Day (Bad weather all day): Close all schools or select schools, cancel before school activities, and cancel after school activities as necessary; OR
+• E-Learning Day: Close all schools or select schools for in-person learning; cancel before-school activities, and cancel after-school activities as necessary; OR

-• Delayed start (Weather expected to improve during day).
-Implement late start schedule, cancel morning activities.
+• Delayed start (Weather expected to improve during the day): Implement late-start schedule; cancel morning activities.

 • Depending on how weather conditions evolve, District 303 may need to close schools midday if conditions warrant.

-• If the weather turns hazardous during the day, District 303 will make an announcement to cancel evening activities by 1 p.m. of the current day.
+• If the weather turns hazardous during the day, District 303 will make an announcement by 1 p.m. to cancel evening activities for that day.’

-Please note, if District 303 does not send a notification about school closings or modified operations, we are operating as normal.
+Please note, if District 303 does not send a notification about E-Learning or modified operations, we are operating on the normal in-person learning schedule.

 How Will I Be Notified?